MitPandya/ProjectManagementBot/SERVICE.md

 ### Service
 For this milestone and for our project, we have used the following REST APIs to fetch data and perform necessary actions using the Slack Bot.

+Since we used mocking functionality in the previous milestone, in this milestone we set environment variable mock=false to invoke the actual REST APIs.

 #### Use Case #1
 * REST-API call to fetch and list all the Trello Boards that a member has access to: https://api.trello.com/1/members/me/boards?key={APP_KEY}&token={TOKEN_VALUE}
 * REST-API call to fetch all the lists present within a Trello's story board: https://api.trello.com/1/boards/{BOARD_ID}/lists?key={APP_KEY}&token={TOKEN_VALUE} :